hotosm/fmtm/INSTALL.md

 ### Setup ODK Central User (Optional)

-The FMTM uses ODK Central to store ODK data.
+The FieldTM uses ODK Central to store ODK data.

 - By default, the docker setup includes a Central server.
 - The credentials should have been provided in your `.env`